-It is difficult to access wisdom teeth with the toothbrush or floss which gives rise to the growth of bacteria, sugars and acids that causes cavity to form in the tooth.
+It is difficult to access these teeth with the toothbrush or floss which gives rise to the growth of bacteria, sugars and acids that causes cavity to form in the tooth.
 If it is not healed in time with a filling, chances are that the cavity may spread and raze more tooth structure.

-Secondly, as it is very difficult even to reach out for the wisdom, keeping these teeth clean with daily home care (brushing and flossing) is some what unattainable, and thus, bacteria and food remains on the wisdom teeth may present a foul smell-causing bad breath.
+Secondly, as it is very difficult even to reach out for the wisdom, keeping these teeth clean with daily home care (brushing and flossing) is some what unattainable, and thus, bacteria and food remains on the teeth may present a foul smell-causing bad breath.

 Another reason can be the position of the teeth; a wisdom tooth that is still beneath the gums in a horizontal position (rather than a vertical position) may exert stress or pressure to the adjacent teeth, causing crowding and crooked teeth.